thor-harsh/Project--ML-22/README.md

 <table>

-**In this project we have build the NLP (Natural Language Processing) model for predicting sentiment analysis based on different reviews given to us by different users.**
+**In this project we have build the NLP (Natural Language Processing) model for predicting sentiment analysis based on different reviews given to us by different customers.**

 The different sentiments that we have consider are Positive(1) and Negative(0).<br></br>
 Lets first understand NLP...<br></br>